Undarkr/testing-versions/README.md

 ![Schema](screenshot01.jpg)

 ### Introductions
-Nowadays, machine learning library such as TensorFlow has evolve rapidly so it can enabled of mobile o
+Nowadays, machine learning library such as TensorFlow has evolve rapidly so it can enabled of mobile or smartphone doing their own machine learning tasks independentl